CutieCity/guide/docs/self-hosting/object-storage.md

 ### Reverse-proxying via nginx

 Now you'll need to set up a **reverse proxy** so that all requests to your subdomain can be passed on to Storj.
-Since [nginx] is mentioned in the official [Mastodon setup instructions] and also works very nicely as a reverse proxy, it's what I decided to use for this piece of the puzzle.
+Since [nginx] is used in the official [Mastodon setup instructions] and also works very nicely as a reverse proxy, it's what I decided to use for this piece of the puzzle.

 Note that Storj has recently implemented official support for [custom domains], which solves the same problem but requires you to upgrade to a [Pro Account].
-There are also other open-source projects that function similarly to (or even better than) nginx, such as [Caddy].
+Alternatively, there are other open-source projects that also allow you to easily set up a reverse proxy, such as [Caddy].

 If you have a different preferred solution, feel free to use that instead - and after setting it up, you can skip ahead to the next (and very last) step.
 But if